 Advanced Granny Square Weaving

-In the example pictured here, we have layered one crochet granny square cockeyed on top of another (creating a diamond shape atop a square) and used weaving to secure the two together with interesting decorative appeal.
+In the example pictured here, we have layered one crochet granny square cockeyed on top of another (creating a diamond shape atop a square) and used weaving to secure the two together with an interesting decorative appeal.
 This example uses Cordial yarn as the weave again, with worsted weight acrylic for each of the granny squares.Continue to 13 of 13 below.

 13 of 13